MarcinWad/RK3328_Uboot_SPI/README.md

     CONFIG_SPI_FLASH_MTD=y
     CONFIG_ROCKCHIP_SPI=y```

+5.1 Rockchip EFUSE support need to add to ``{ .compatible = "rockchip,rk3328-efuse" },`` to file`` drivers/misc/rockchip-efuse.c`` because otherwise it will not Boot and hang.
+	Without EFUSE - mac address will be always the same between boards.
 6. SPI Boot on RK3328 from MMC and SPI (!!!) starts from offset 0x8000 so we will create a padding zero byte file for further use:

 	``dd if=/dev/zero of=zero32k.bin bs=32768 count=1``